 4. Amistad (1997)

-Portraying the ancient former President John Quincy Adams, Hopkins was nominated for an Oscar as supporting actor and frankly, stole the movie.
-Sadly, for a film being about slaves wrongly abducted from their home, Spielberg turned it into a white man riding into to save the day, as many before him have done.
-But Hopkins rises above that nonsense, making a strong connection to his character who in turn connects with the displaced slaves.
+Portraying the ancient former President John Quincy Adams, Hopkins was nominated for an Oscar as a supporting actor and, frankly, stole the movie.
+Sadly, for a film about slaves wrongly abducted from their homes, Spielberg turned it into a white man riding in to save the day, as many before him have done.
+But Hopkins rises above that nonsense, making a strong connection to his character, who in turn connects with the displaced slaves.
 Despite no understanding of what the other is saying, the slaves sense goodness in the old man, a friendship forged by the scent of an African violet he shows to them.
-When he gets into the court that is where we see his genius come out, and Hopkins fills the man with great intellect and passion.
+When he gets into the court, we see his genius come out, and Hopkins fills the man with great intellect and passion.
 He gives the film a jolt of energy it needs.

 Read More: Best Sam Elliot Movies and TV Shows